-The Funded Internship Program awards students $5,000 grants to pursue internship experiences that would otherwise not be paid.
+The Funded Internship Program awards students $6,000 grants (with an additional $1,000 expenses supplement for student on aid) to pursue internship experiences that would otherwise not be paid.
 Grants are awarded for all career fields—from research to arts, nonprofit to government.
-1st, 2nd, and 3rd year students are eligible to apply and may be awarded no more than one grant in their three years of eligibility.
+First-, second-, and third-year students are eligible to apply and may be awarded no more than one grant in their three years of eligibility.

 Here is just a fraction of things students can experience with CXD Funded Internships Grants:

 - Apply.
 Check out this resource on Handshake for application instructions and deadline.

 - Interviews.
 A committee will review your application and, if more information is needed, will invite you for an interview.